MaZap75/terraform1/README.md

 and
 modify terraform.yml with correct api openshift url.
 #######main.tf
-specify the spec of pod:Pod name, project, continer's port and more specs.
+specify the spec of pod:Pod name, project, container's port and more specs.